Architlall/TDOC-Esolang/README.md

 ```

-To execute this task we have to first start extracting the instance of function from the line it is written first in the htpl, say anywhere before the `<main></main>` or even after it , while reading through it , we shall store all such functions in a vector set of strings during moment that function statement is parsed as the syntax for functions signature is same as that of function call,
+To execute this task we have to first start extracting the instance of function from the line it is written first in the htpl, say anywhere before the `<main></main>` or even after it, while reading through it, we shall store all such functions in a vector set of strings during the moment that function statement is parsed as the syntax for functions signature is same as that of a function call,

 ### Helper snippet :